balance3840/hyf-program/shared-modules/collaboration-via-github/week1/session-plan.md

 ### Part 1 — Theory

-Walk through the slides together with the class.
+Walk through the slides together with the trainees.
 The slides cover the following topics:

 1. **Branches review and types of branches**
    - Why we use branches (features, bugs, experiments, etc.)